Relationship Blend, a blend of all the coffees purchased through our relationship with Caravela (was Virmax).

-Colombia is recognised throughout the world as the largest producer of quality Arabica coffee.
-In 2008 Quaffee was fortunate enough to be introduced to Caravela.
+Throughout the world, Colombia is recognised as the largest producer of quality Arabica coffee.
+In 2008 Quaffee was fortunate enough to be introduced to Virmax, who are now know as Caravela.
 Caravela is a pioneer of Direct Trade, they have worked closely with the farmers assisting them from seedlings in the nursery, to shade planting of the saplings, to productive coffee plants.
-Then from there to the picking, processing, packaging and then offering coffee to roasters that want to work direct with the growers, with Virmax as a facilitator.
+Then from there to the picking, processing, packaging and then offering coffee to roasters that want to work direct with the growers, with Caravela as a facilitator.

-Quaffee has been working with the fruits of this relationship since 2008, and in 2012 to blend a coffee from only those offered from this relationship, and named the blend Relationship.
+Quaffee has been working with the fruits of this relationship since 2008.
+In 2012 to blend a coffee from only those offered from this relationship, and named the blend Relationship.

 Balancing the blend

 Essential in producing a coffee blend is having an end-goal in mind.
-The Relationship blend’s end goal was to be a coffee that could produce a good espresso.
+The Relationship blend’s end goal was to be a coffee that could produce a good espresso, season on season.
 While still lending itself to the popularity of cappuccino and latte espresso based preparations.
-All the coffees used in this blend can easily stand on their own to be enjoyed in their own way, so ensuring that each coffee contributes something to the blend was important.
+All coffees used in this blend can easily stand on their own to be enjoyed in their own way, so ensuring that each coffee contributes something to the blend was important.

 Coffees in the blend are from the South of Colombia: La Piramide (from Cauca, Inza) and Asorganica (also from Cauca, but El Tambo and Timbio), and have stone fruit, jasmine and an earthy body.
 They provide the Umami for the blend.
 Los Naranjos (from the ever impressive San Agustin, Huila area) adds more Citrus fruit and a white wine acidity to complement this intense body.
-The sparkle in the blend introduced through the fruit acidity and sweetness of Quebradón.
+The sparkle in the blend introduced through the fruit acidity and sweetness of Los Idolos (also from Huila).

-The result is a coffee that can still impress even with milk added its complexity is still preserved, making if very drinkable and morish.
+The result is a coffee that can still impress even with milk added.
+Complexity is preserved, making if very drinkable and enjoyable.

 |Regions:||Cauca and Huila, Colombia|